rfinnie/dsari/doc/environment.md

 Username and home directory of the running user.
 This should be present in almost all cases, but if `dsari-daemon` cannot determine the running user from the system password database, they will not be set.

+### PWD

+Working directory of the current run, same as the cwd when the run command is started.
+Shells such as bash will modify PWD when the directory is changed, but compiled programs and other scripting languages will not.
+PWD may be set in the job configuration and/or trigger environment to set the initial cwd of the run.

 ### PATH